White-Nosed Coati

 Appearance

-The White-nosed coati, also called the coatimundi, is a coati species and member of the Procyonidae family (raccoons and relatives).
-The most outstanding feature of this animal is perhaps its long, pointed snout.
-Around its nose, its face has many sensory receptors which give it an extremely good sense of smell.
-Many muscles here allow great flexibility to the tip of its snout, which it uses to poke into crevices, seeking prey.
+Coatis have small ears, dark feet, and a long non-prehensile tail used for balance and signaling.
+The most outstanding feature of these animals is perhaps their long, pointed snout.
+Around their nose, their face has many sensory receptors which give coatis an extremely good sense of smell.
+Many muscles here allow great flexibility to the tip of their snout, which they use to poke into crevices, seeking prey.
 A coati curls its snout above the water’s surface in an amazing way when drinking.
+Coatis have bear- and raccoon-like paws and walk plantigrade like raccoons and bears (on the soles of the feet, as do humans).
+Coatis have nonretractable claws.
+Coatis also are able to rotate their ankles beyond 180°, in common with raccoons and other procyonids (and others in the order Carnivora and rare cases among other mammals); they are therefore able to descend trees head first.

 Distribution